Greenhouse Kit Buying Guide

 Galvanized metals will eventually wear off their protective finish and rust from high humidity levels present in a greenhouse.
 Steel is much heavier than aluminum and generally requires additional hardware to mount a rigid covering to it.

-Aluminum is used primarily in conjunction with glass or polycarbonate in architectural sunspaces and hobby greenhouses.
+Aluminum is used primarily in conjunction with glass or polycarbonate coverings and hobby greenhouses.
 It can be anodized in a variety of colors and has low maintenance requirements.
-Because of its higher initial cost, aluminum is most often used with glass and rigid plastic coverings in structures like the Solar Harvest, Grow More, and Cross Country greenhouses.
+Because of its higher initial cost, aluminum is most often used with glass and rigid plastic coverings in structures like the Grow More, and Cross Country greenhouses.
 Aluminum is the longest lasting of all of the framing materials mentioned because it will never rust, rot, or break down from UV rays.